Policy Against Discrimination, Harassment, and Retaliation

 Sexual harassment often involves relationships of unequal power.
 Such situations may contain elements of coercion, such as when compliance with requests for sexual favors becomes a condition for granting privileges or favorable treatment on the job or in the classroom.
 However, sexual harassment may also involve relationships among persons of equal authority or power, such as when repeated unwelcome advances or demeaning verbal comments by staff, faculty, student, or affiliate towards another staff, faculty, student, or affiliate unreasonably interferes with a person’s ability to perform his or her work or enjoy an academic environment free of harassment.
 Sexual harassment can also involve behavior directed to and/or by students of the College, as well as staff, faculty and non-employees of the College.

 Depending upon the circumstances and how they impact the workplace or academic environment, examples of sexual harassment include but are not limited to conduct such as the following:

-- the requests or demands for sexual favors accompanied by implicit or explicit promised rewards or threats concerning an individual’s employment status or educational status;
+- The requests or demands for sexual favors accompanied by implicit or explicit promised rewards or threats concerning an individual’s employment status or educational status; and

 Under this Policy, consenting romantic and sexual relationships where a power differential exists, must realize that, if a charge of sexual harassment (including one alleging a hostile work or academic environment) is subsequently lodged, it will be exceedingly difficult to disprove the claim on the grounds of mutual consent.
 Because this is so, it should be understood that relationships of this kind pose serious professional risks to any who enter into them and include: